Bhattacharya-Lab/DisCovER/README.md

 * Generate an alignmnet file ([.aln](https://github.com/Bhattacharya-Lab/DisCovER/tree/master/preprocessing/Target/ex/d4pv4a1.aln) format) of the query sequence.
 * Go through the steps discussed [here](https://github.com/Bhattacharya-Lab/DisCovER/tree/master/preprocessing/Target)

-### Generating template libraries
+### Generating template library

+* You can either download the template library from https://zhanglab.ccmb.med.umich.edu/library/ (you need `PDB, MTX, DEP`) and generate [`dssp`](https://swift.cmbi.umcn.nl/gv/dssp/) and `seq` by yourself

+* or build by your own library by using `generate_profile.pl` script of https://zhanglab.ccmb.med.umich.edu/I-TASSER/download/.

 ## Data

-- The template library can be found [here](data/FRAGFOLD_150.txt)
+- The template library can be found [here]()
-- The benhcmark datasets along with input files can be found [here](data/CASP12_13_FM.txt)
+- The benhcmark datasets along with input files can be found [here]()
-- DisCovER predicted first-ranked 3D full-length models can be found [here](data/CASP12_13_FM.txt)
+- DisCovER predicted first-ranked 3D full-length models can be found [here]()

 ## Cite
-If you find DisCovER useful, please cite our paper at bioRxiv:
+If you find DisCovER useful, please cite our paper: